 Even though Caffeine may seem like a great energy boost, it comes with its own set of problems.
 Caffeine is a stimulant, which means it causes you to feel and perceive differently.
 It directly affects your central nervous system causing both short-term and long-term complications like anxiety, insomnia and issues relating to blood pressure.
 Caffeine addiction is extremely common in our country with 85 percent of people consuming at least one cup a day—whether it’s soda, an energy drink or espresso—and the withdrawal process is an area of concern for many who are trying to live caffeine-free (and sugar-free) because of the discomfort involved in it.
 It also hampers productivity due to withdrawal symptoms like migraines and digestive problems.
 This kind of dependency is pushing people to cut back on their caffeine intake and find a healthier caffeine substitute.
 Reducing your daily intake and easing out is the ideal way to do this.
 Black coffee essentially contains no significant nutrients and is highly acidic in nature.
 It does have some benefits due to its antioxidant content, but the side effects may not be ideal for everyone.
 It releases caffeine at once causing jitters, lack of focus and anxiety.

 We suggest gradually replacing caffeine with our Superfood Energy Infusions, packed with numerous health benefits of moringa and other plant-based ingredients.
-With time, you can reduce the number of cups of the Superfood Energy Infusions and pair them with one of our 18 herbal and caffeine-free Superfood Teas.
-Our Superfood Powders are also caffeine-free and can be used in more ways than just tea—smoothies, oatmeals, lattes and more.
+With time, you can reduce the number of cups of the Superfood Energy Infusions and pair them with one of our 18 herbal and caffeine-free Superfood Teas (including our pantry essentials like original (pure), green tea, ginger, lemon, mint, and turmeric).
+Our Superfood Powders are also caffeine-free and can be used in more ways than just tea—smoothies, oatmeal, lattes and more.
 Moringa is not only a powerhouse of nutrients, it is also a very potent source of energy, making it an excellent coffee and caffeine substitute.